danderi/python-oop-tutorial/exercises/02.0-attributes-and-methods/README.md

 # Understanding Class Parts: Attributes and Methods 🧩

-Hey there!
 Now that you've created your first class, let's talk about the two main parts that make up a class: attributes and methods.
 Don't worry - they're simpler than they sound!

 ## Think of it Like a Toy Robot 🤖